mariangz/learning-couchdb/README.md

 ### What is CouchDB

-CouchDB is an open-source NoSQL database, which store documents.
+CouchDB is an open-source NoSQL database, which store documents and implemented in Erlang.
 CouchDB is not a Relational Database Management System (RDBMS) and it doesn't use the Structured Query Language (SQL).

 ### When we should use it?